CheHumbleProgger/SQLPetProject/README.md

 Some information about files:

+ER-diagram -- the ER-diagram of the database in Martin's notation

 DBCreation -- creation of tables, making relations and filling the database with information

 Indices -- comparison of characterisitcs of queries  with and without using indices